5 Brilliant Hacks to Stop Noisy Pipes When Flushing Toilet

 The Silent Guardians

-- Air Chambers Explained: Unlike arrestors, air chambers are vertical pipes installed near faucets that trap air, using it as a cushion to absorb the shockwave.
+• Air Chambers Explained: Air chambers are vertical pipes placed near faucets that trap air.
+This air acts like a cushion to absorb shockwaves in the plumbing.

-- Sizing and Securing: Ensure they are of adequate size (typically 12 inches or more) and securely fastened to mitigate the impact of the water hammer.
+2. Sizing and Securing: Make sure they are the right size (usually at least 12 inches long) and securely attached to help lessen the effects of water hammer.

 Embracing Regular Maintenance